QUESTION: Can the association make it a violation to smoke on your own balcony? Wouldn't that violate the smoker's civil rights?

 civil or constitutional rights.
 Associations have good reason to regulate smoking--it is a health hazard, a fire risk, and a

-have broad rule-making authority and can prohibit smoking on balconies.
-Moreover, there is an increasing trend in associations to
+In addition to banning smoking on balconies, there is an increasing trend in associations to

 ban smoking inside units.
 In addition to being a fire hazard, cigarette smoke inside units can be drawn into some buildings' central air system and distributed into other units.